 Malignant narcissism is a form of Narcissistic Personality Disorder that is recognized as being extremely abusive.
 The malignant narcissist has sadistic traits in that they actually enjoy hurting others.
 They also will not think twice about manipulating and using people for their own gain.

-Although rarely credited, it was Dr. Sam Vaknin (a self-admitted malignant narcissist) who popularized the term ‘malignant narcissist’ many years ago via his free written offerings online.
+Although rarely credited, it was Dr. Sam Vaknin (who self-identifies as being a narcissist) who popularized the term ‘malignant narcissist’ many years ago via his free written offerings online.
 He eventually published a book entitled, Malignant Self-Love: Narcissism Revisited, which some refer to as the ‘Bible’ in regard to understanding malignant narcissism and narcissistic abuse.

 More recently, there have been attempts to determine whether malignant narcissism is a real diagnosis.
 For example, a 2022 paper sought to develop a scoring inventory for malignant narcissism.
 A 2019 paper emphasizes that malignant narcissism is a judgment based on beliefs about a person’s thoughts, rather than an actual diagnosis.

 A person with malignant narcissism goes far beyond the clinical scope of narcissistic personality disorder.
 Specifically, they may harm others to gain attention, feed their sense of superiority, and get what they want.
 For this reason, a person may also have traits of antisocial personality disorder.
 These include:

 - disregard for or hostility toward the rights of others

 - breaking the law

 When a Scapegoating Parent Is a Malignant Narcissist